Localization of gauge theory on a four-sphere and supersymmetric Wilson loops

 We conclude that the total gauge-fixed action

 is $Q$-closed

-and that the partition function defined by the path integral over all fields and ghosts with the action $\tilde S_{phys}$ is equal to the standard partition function with the usual gauge-fixing~(\ref{eq:Z_{phys}}).
+and that the path integral over the space of all fields and ghosts with the action $\tilde S_{phys}$ is equivalent to the usual gauge-fixed~(\ref{eq:Z_{phys}}) partition function .

-It is possible to write the operator $Q$ in the canonical form; namely $Q$ is the equivariant differential in the Cartan model for the $\tilde G = G \ltimes \U(1)$ cohomology generated by $a_0$ and $\ve$ on the space of all other fields over which we integrate in the path integral~\eqref{eq:Z_{phys}}.
-The multiplets $(\tilde c, b)$, $(\tilde a_0, \tilde c_0)$ and $(b_0 , c_0)$ are already in the canonical form.
-To bring the transformations of $(X,X')$ and $(c,\phi)$ to the canonical form we make a change of variables
+Formally, $Q$ is the equivariant differential in the Cartan model for the $\tilde G = G \ltimes \U(1)$ equivariant cohomology with parameters by $a_0$ and $\ve$ on the space of all other fields in the path integral~\eqref{eq:Z_{phys}}.
+The pairs $(\tilde c, b)$, $(\tilde a_0, \tilde c_0)$ and $(b_0 , c_0)$ are the canonical multiplets.
+If we make a change variables with trivial Jacobian (therefore the path integral is unchanged),

-Such change of variables has trivial Jacobian and does not change the path integral.
-In terms of new fields, the $Q$-complex is canonical: all fields are grouped in doublets $(Field, Field')$, while $Q$ acts as
+in terms of the new fields the $Q$-complex turns into canonical form.
+All fields are paired in doublets $(Field, Field')$:

 Moreover, $Qa_0 = Q \ve = 0$.